SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-8-2-exam-preparation-part-2/letters-combinations/letters-combinations.md

 # Problem: Letters Combination

-Write a program that prints on the console **all combinations of 3 letters** within a specified range, by skipping the combinations **containing a letter set from the console**.
+Write a program that prints on the console **all combinations of 3 letters** within a specified range, by skipping the combinations **containing a certain letter**.
 Finally, print the number of printed combinations.

 ## Input Data